ewebtechsuk/footballapp/football-app/README.md

    [`firebase-tools`](https://firebase.google.com/docs/cli) cannot be found, the script creates a simulated deployment in `.firebase/hosting-sim` so you can verify the exported assets without a real Hosting push.
 Install the CLI locally (or add it as a dev dependency) and authenticate with `firebase login` or a `FIREBASE_DEPLOY_TOKEN` when you are ready to publish.
+   The deploy helper loads `.env`/`.env.local` first, so any Firebase credentials or deploy tokens stored there are available automatically.

 ### Continuous deployment via GitHub Actions